 I’m Laura, a marketing specialist and writer with a passion for creating engaging content.

-As well as an MSc in Marketing, I also I have seven years’ experience in marketing services including a background in PR, SEO and digital.
+As well as an MSc in Marketing, I also I have eight years’ experience in marketing services including a background in PR, SEO and digital.
 I work with companies in the heritage sector to promote tourism and cultural events through content, copy and press coverage.

 I live in Norwich, but I work nationwide.
 Contact me today to find out how I can help your company connect with customers, supporters and the general public through great firstname.lastname@example.org